sharvatic/SysAd_Task2/README.md

 docker compose up
 ```

 Download the python extension in VScode.
 Install MySQL and install the mysql connector using
 ```
 pip install mysql-connector-python
 ```
+Run the Database.py file first and then the Mysql.py